4 Disruptive Technologies in Air Navigation System

 This invention has the power to make ground-based landing assistance systems like ILS a thing of the past.
 At present, many airports where an ILS is not installed, during fog or when visibility goes down don’t operate.
 This invention can kill these instances.

-Also, this invention could make the automatic landing on every airport possible.
+Also, this invention could make an automatic landing on every airport possible.

 Drone Control System by NASA that Could Lead to Flight Automation